Key takeaways

 - 2Do you need physical forwarding?
 Travelers and expats almost always do.
 Locals who can drop by rarely do.
 Forwarding pricing varies more than mailbox pricing, so check that line carefully.

 - 3How important is the address city?
-A New York or Los Angeles address reads differently than one in a small town, even for personal use.
-Pick a city that matches the rest of your life paperwork.
+A New York or Los Angeles address carries different weight than one in a small town, even for personal use.
+Pick a city consistent with your other records.

 What to look for in a personal plan

 Personal users do not sign annual leases.
-Month-to-month plans without setup fees keep commitment to the next 30 days.
+Month-to-month plans without setup fees limit commitment to the next 30 days.
 If life changes, you cancel and the mail stops within one billing cycle.

 Where save office Fits